adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

     10

-Once the configuration of the Kpoints are done, it can be used for calculation or plotting.
+Once the configuration of the Kpoints is done, it can be used for calculation or plotting.

 Calculation
 -----------

-There is one property suitable for calculation: :py:attr:`Kpoints.points`.
+There is one method suitable for calculation: :py:meth:`.Kpoints.points`.
 It is an array of all generated kpoints.
-For each pair of high symmetry points it generates :py:attr:`Kpoints.n` points between them.
+For each pair of high symmetry points it generates :py:attr:`.Kpoints.n` points between them.
 The first and the last points are always the high symmetry points of this section of the path.

 .. doctest::